trike33/WEBPOK/README.md

 Inner workings: Most the results(except for the crawling ones) are saved in memory inside a set, but with mode 4 you can save them to the master.json file and work later with them.

+If you do not want to test it out before using it, I've included a sample website which is the one that I used for testing and developing of WEBPOK.
+Please note that you will get better results if you run the website with: `sudo python3 -m http.server 80`, the port does not matter, but the directory listing for example, will help you get better intial results.

 all of the async features currently include an await statement used for throttling but you can simply comment it out ;)

 ## Modules